Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 Exceptions can be handled with the **`raise(..)`** function.

-The following conditions are checked and an exception is raised if the conditions == false:
+The following conditions are checked and an exception is raised if the expression on the type condition == false:

 * string -> **`(condition =! "null")`** ? true : false
 * int -> **`(condition =! -1)`**  : true : false